Revisiting the gluino mass limits in the pMSSM in the light of the latest LHC data and Dark Matter constraints: Methodology

 \subsection{Simulation using LHC RUN-II data}

 We generate the sparticle mass spectra and decays in SUSY-HIT\cite{Djouadi:2006bz}.
 Gluino pairs are then produced using {\tt MG5 aMC@NLO}\cite{Alwall:2014hca} at 13 TeV centre of mass energy with the PDF set NNPDF2.3LO\cite{Ball:2012cx}.
+We have generated at least $5 \times 10^4$ signal events for various signal regions.
 Next the showering and hadronization are processed via {\tt Pythia 8.2} \cite{Sjostrand:2014zea}.
 Matched events are generated using the CKKW-L scheme\cite{Lonnblad:2012ix}. {\tt Delphes 3.4}\cite{deFavereau:2013fsa} is employed for the reconstruction of dressed objects like jets, leptons, missing $p_T$ etc. and implementation of analysis cuts.
-The jets and leptons are pre-selected with certain loose quality requirements and are termed as `baseline' by the ATLAS collaboration.
+The jets and leptons are preselected with certain loose quality requirements and are termed as `baseline' by the ATLAS collaboration.
 Signal objects, on the other hand, are further selected with tighter identification criteria applied on the baseline objects.
-Furthermore, the next to next to leading order (NNLO) cross sections of the gluino pair production are taken from the ATLAS-Twiki\cite{cern}, for simulation purpose.
+Furthermore, the next to leading order (NLO) cross sections of the gluino pair production are computed by {\tt Prospino2.0} \cite{Plehn:2004rp}, for simulation purpose.